 While the amount of solar energy to be produced is relatively small, Moss said it shows Broad River and its members are doing something for the environment, thanks to “that big guy in the sky.”

-Members interested in subscribing to the community solar program can get more information here.
+Members interested in subscribing to the community solar program can get more information here(link is external).